slugbyte/whip.nvim/README.md

     config = function()
         local whip = require("whip")
         whip.setup({
-            dir = "~/your/whip/dir/goes-here"
+            -- its probs a good idea to have a dir dedicated to your scratchpads dir = "~/your/whip/dir/goes-here"
         })
         vim.keymap.set("", "<leader>wo", whip.open, { desc = "[W]hip [O]pen" })